 - Data-based decision making: Objective data based on important behaviors, practices, and outcomes will be reviewed and used for decision making with the goal of improving outcomes overtime.

 - Team-supported process: PBS is a team-based system where contributions from all members (individual, involved family, support staff, etc.) are valued and welcomed.

 - Willingness to change physical or social environments: Environmental redesign can be a key component of PBS.
 Environments should be safe (e.g., free of physical obstacles, provide clear visual paths, and adequate lighting, etc.) and appealing (e.g. clean, attractive, etc.)

 - On-going monitoring of individuals: Regular and frequent screenings identifying individuals who may need additional supports possibly at the Targeted or Intensive Support level are critical components.

 - Person-centered emphasis: PBS include persistent emphasis on involving the person in the planning process and focusing on the individual’s goals rather than identifying goals in the context of resources that are available.

-- Staff as a key resource: Engaging staff in PBS work requires a commitment to including, training, monitoring and problem solving with staff in an open, respectful way.
+- Staff as a key resource: Engaging staff in PBS work requires a commitment to training, monitoring, and problem solving with staff in an open, respectful way.

-- Value-based clinical practice: PBS interventions are selected based on their fit for the individual’s preferences, consistency with prevailing cultural norms and with an emphasis on avoiding any that include coercive elements.
+- Value-based clinical practice: PBS interventions are selected based on their fit for the individual’s preferences, consistency with prevailing cultural norms, and an emphasis on avoiding any that include coercive elements.